raqgoth/git-pull/README.md

 ### ***Getting Started***

-Start by opening a new terminal window
+Start by opening a new terminal window.

-Navigate into the cloned repo for the Travel Blog (should be called "mern-fullstack")
+Navigate into the cloned repo for the Travel Blog (should be called "mern-fullstack").

-This repo on your _local machine_ is called a **local** repo, while the repos up on GitHub are referred to as **remote** repos
+This repo on your _local machine_ is called a **local** repo, while the repos up on GitHub are referred to as **remote** repos.

 When you cloned your fork of the lesson repo, a "link" to the git remote was automatically created.
 You can check which remotes exist for a given local repo using this command:
 ```sh